 This is your final day in Kathmandu before catching your flight to home, ensure you have all the stuff packed and arrive at the airport, Fly home.

 Kathmandu - Phaplu ( Lukla - Kathmandu flight may be delayed by few hours or even canceled due to bad weather condition.
 So, you should be prepared for such flight delays or cancellations.
 But we will do our best to avoid such conditions.
 In case of flight cancellation, we will try to get you on the flight for the next day.
-Getting early flight for the next day may not be possible during the high season so, we can arrange flight by helicopter as well but it will be an extra cost.
+Getting an early flight for the next day may not be possible during the high season so, we can arrange a flight by helicopter as well but it will be an extra cost.
 If we have a group of 4- 5 people, we can charter a helicopter from Kathmandu – Lukla.
 It will be advisable to have extra days in Kathmandu before and after the trekking.
-We can arrange you cultural / adventure tours (such as sightseeing tours, rafting, jungle safari, with extra cost if the extra days are not used for the flight conditions to Lukla and back.
+We can arrange your cultural / adventure tours (such as sightseeing tours, rafting, jungle safari, with extra cost if the extra days are not used for the flight conditions to Lukla and back.

 As a safeguard we recommend you to add a couple of extra days after your trek before you fly from Kathmandu to your onward destination.